TrueSightDAO/market_research/truesight_blog_posts/20251013_truesight_fortnight_update.md

 ## 🎯 Key Takeaways

 **For Contributors:**
-- Your work is visible, tracked, and rewarded
+- Your work is automatically logged by Edgar (our AI bot) - nothing falls through the cracks
 - The DAO values both strategic (sourcing) and operational (infrastructure) contributions
 - Community building and governance participation matter
+- Submit via Telegram, Edgar tracks it, governors approve it

 **For Observers:**
 - TrueSight DAO is actively building regenerative supply chains, not just talking about them